(sorry for my voice in the audio, I have a little cold :)

 - Maria ist jetzt mit Thomas zusammen, wusstest du das?

-Here you could use this or it instead.
-The last one is the relative pronoun.
+Here, you could use this or it instead.

 - I called the car, that I bought last week, “Enginelina Jolie”.

 - Ich habe das Auto, das ich letzte Woche gekauft habe, “Enginelina Jolie” genannt.